 What kind of materials do they need to better promote your product?
-Make sure you provide them with marketing and branding materials.
+Make sure you provide them with marketing and branding materials, such as banners, custom logo designs, videos, and more.
 In the case of reliable affiliates who bring you a lot of business, consider providing them with sample products.

 Just like in every other aspect of business and marketing, communication is vital.
 Make sure you get in touch with your affiliates regularly, share ideas and brainstorm.

 Take the top 5 out of your 10 best affiliates and schedule regular calls with them.
 Discuss what they’re doing well, what could be improved and what kind of communication would work in the future.
 Are your partners making a lot of sales?
 Make sure to let them know when they’re doing something well and send them alerts.

 Educate your affiliates.
 By providing them with useful and relevant information about your business and your products, keeping them in touch with updates and changes, they can provide more relevant information to their audience and better sell your products.

 If you have managed to create great relationships with your partners you should be in a situation where you don’t need to worry about trusting them.
 However, doing regular checkups helps you steer them in the right direction.
 At the same time, you can keep an eye out for affiliates with bad reputation or tactics.
 Affiliates with obnoxious or intrusive behavior on their customers can make a bad name for your company.